veselosky/bluebucket/content/p1-setup-s3.md

 Next, we'll create a bucket to hold our repository, and since it is also the web site, we'll make it public by default.

-    $ aws s3api create-bucket --bucket bluebucket.mindvessel.net --acl public-read
+    $ aws s3api create-bucket --bucket bluebucket.mindvessel.net
     {
     "Location": "/bluebucket.mindvessel.net"
     }

-We also have to apply a policy to grant read permissions to the world (why isn't this redundant with the --acl?).
+We also have to apply a policy to grant read permissions to the world.

     $ cat config/bucket-policy.json
     {